Limitex/Minecraft_Bedrock_Server_GUI/README.md

 > Do not put anything in the directory created by this software.
 World data and configuration files may be damaged.
 >

-# Funktion
+# Change log

+  2021/10/23 : Fixed a non-download error.

-  2021/1/21 : I implemented update function and automatic download.
+  2021/01/21 : I implemented update function and automatic download.

-  2021/1/17 : I added automatic server update function.
+  2021/01/17 : I added automatic server update function.

 # Screenshot